hillaryychan/COMP3141/notes/01_Functional-Programming.md

 ### Higher Order Functions

-A **higher order function** is a function which takes another functions an argument
+A **higher order function** is a function which takes another functions as arguments

 ``` hs
 twice :: (a -> a) -> (a -> a)